formR documentation

 submit timeout

-display a submit button.
-No items are displayed after the submit button, until all of the ones preceding it have been answered.
-This is useful for pagination and to ensure that answers required for showif or for dynamically generating item text have been given.
-If you specify the optional timeout (an integer, milliseconds), the submit button will automatically submit after that time has passed.
-However, if not all items are answered or optional, the user will end up on the same page.
-Together with optional items, this is a way to use timed submissions.
+Positive values mean the submit button will automatically submit after that time has passed.
+However, if not all items are answered or optional, the user will end up on the same page and the timer will restart.
+To avoid that, you have to use it together with optional items.
+Then, it's a way to use timed submissions.
 The data in the item display table can be used to check how long an item was displayed and whether this matches with the server's time for when it sent the item and received the response.

 Simple input family